bkrishna-hari/azure-data-box-get-dotnet-started/README.md

     - Azure Data Box Client Library for .NET, download below dependent dll
       - [Microsoft.Azure.Management.DataBox.dll](https://github.com/bkrishna-hari/azure-data-box-get-dotnet-started/blob/master/dlls/Microsoft.Azure.Management.DataBox.dll?raw=true)

-## Setup Azure Service Principal
+## Set up Azure Service Principal
-* Need to setup [Azure Active Directory Service Principal credentials](https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-group-create-service-principal-portal) for your Azure Subscription for this sample application to run it.
+* You need to setup [Azure Active Directory Service Principal credentials](https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-group-create-service-principal-portal) in your Azure Subscription for this sample application.
+This will give this application permission to create, track Data Box orders.

   >[!Note:]
-  > * Assign **`Contributor`** role to the aad application that you created.
-  > * In above article, it describes how to assign a "Reader" role, in the same way assign "Contributor" role.
+  > * Assign **`Contributor`** role to the AAD application.
+In the above article, a "Reader" role is described.

 <!--1.
 To retrieve the configuration parameters, see [Azure Active Directory Service Principal credentials](https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-group-create-service-principal-portal) document, which describes how to create an Azure Active Directory application and service principal that can access resources.-->
 * Once your AAD App is ready; fetch the following values:
   * Tenant ID